 - Good heat conductivity reduces the risk of detonation so allowing a higher compression ratio.

 - Material having low expansion and provision to allow for different expansion rates of cast iron cylinder block and an aluminum piston.

 - Correctly formed skirt to give uniform bearing under working conditions.

 Material Used for Piston

-The material used for pistons is aluminium alloy.
-Aluminium pistons can be either cast or forged.
+The material used for pistons is aluminum alloy.
+Aluminum pistons can be either cast or forged.
 Cast iron is also used for the piston.
-Cast iron is a universal material in the early years because it possesses excellent wearing quality, coefficient of expansion and general suitability in manufacture.
+Cast iron is a universal material in the early years because it possesses an excellent wearing quality, coefficient of expansion, and general suitability in manufacture.

-But due to the reduction of weight in reciprocating parts, the use of aluminium for piston was essential.
-To obtain equal strength a greater thickness of metal is necessary, the same of the advantage of the light metal is lost.
-Aluminium is inferior to cast iron in strength and wearing qualities, and its greater coefficient of expansion necessitates greater clearance in the cylinder to avoid the risk of seizure.
+But due to the reduction of weight in reciprocating parts, the use of aluminum for piston was essential.
+To obtain equal strength a greater thickness of metal is necessary, the same advantage of the light metal is lost.
+Aluminum is inferior to cast iron in strength and wearing qualities, and its greater coefficient of expansion necessitates greater clearance in the cylinder to avoid the risk of seizure.

-The heat conductivity of aluminium is about three times that of cast iron, and this combined with the greater thickness necessary for strength, enables and an aluminium alloy piston to run at much lower temperatures than a cast iron one (200°C to 250°C as compared with 400° to 450°C).
+The heat conductivity of aluminum is about three times that of cast iron, and this combined with the greater thickness necessary for strength, enables and an aluminum alloy piston to run at much lower temperatures than a cast-iron one (200°C to 250°C as compared with 400° to 450°C).